Terms of business

 Professional rules and statutory obligations

 We will observe and act in accordance with the bye-laws, regulations and ethical guidelines of the Association of Chartered Certified Accountants and will accept instructions to act for you on this basis.
 In particular you give us the authority to correct errors made by HMRC where we become aware of them.
 We will not be liable for any loss, damage or cost arising from our compliance with statutory or regulatory obligations.
-You can see copies of these requirements at our offices.
-The requirements are also available on-line at ACCA code of ethics and conduct
+The requirements are also available on-line on the ACCA website.

 Reliance on advice